sdparsons/CogBIAS_W1_networks_old/README.md

 * Big target - get methods + results ready to share with the group.

-* Fix issue with AIBQ having 2-3 fewer participants than CCBH. (this is because I removed the same aprticipants as in the DPT reduction due to low accuracy. taking out that removal line keeps CCBH and AIBQ at the same n.
-But, the DPT is still at 448.
-Making a minor note of this should be ok I think?)
 * reformat code to be more readable
 * For the paper
 ** finish description of the LASSO